nss-day-cohort-51/nutshell-ghoul-diggers/README.md

 ## Description

-Nutshell is a React App built for users to have the capability to post and view news articles, local events, and message posts/private messages with their added friends.
-It focuses on a sleek, simple, and mellow design that makes it easy for the user to digest the content of the webpage.
-We achieved this by selecting a pastel-like color scheme and structuring the layout of the page in a spacious, yet condensed way.
+Nutshell is a React App built for users to have the capability to post and view news articles, local events, and post public/private messages with their added friends.
+It focuses on a sleek, simple, and interactive design that makes it easy for the user to digest the content of the webpage.
+We achieved this by selecting a vibrant-like color scheme and structuring the layout of the page in a spacious, yet efficient way.
 We focused on creating an elegant design while also having strong user functionality.

 ---